A History of the Commodore 64 in Twelve Objects #11: Turrican II – keeping up with the Amiga

 [1] I think this was inspired by Todorov’s account of The Fantastic in literature.

 PS.
-I still don’t think Wittgenstein said anything profound about games (or Spiel).
+I still don’t think Wittgenstein said anything profound about games specifically (or about Spiele).
 I read him as making a much broader point – that we cannot assume that a given word has a clearly delineated meaning, which is clearly true.
 Unfortunately, he is usually invoked to avoid examining the complex meanings of a word, especially the word game.

 Frank Lantz’ “The Beauty of Games” out now